 If the pull of instant gratification regarding something is too strong, and the reward for sticking to it is too far off into the future, it may help to break up the goal or “should” into smaller bites, and put some rewards into it along the way, to encourage yourself for sticking to what you know to be important to you.
 Try to keep your rewards in tune with the goal.
 I’ve found that helps.

-Secondly, make sure you don’t have a list of “shoulds” a mile long that no one person can possibly accomplish.
 If this is the case, and you have too many, it may be time to prioritize what is and isn’t important on that to-do list right now.
 Put some of them aside into a “someday” file”.
 I’ve written more on this regarding how I organize Evernote for productivity.
-By putting great ideas and important things into Evernote, even if it’s a “Someday” notebook, I can focus on what’s important right now, and know I’ll get to the other stuff eventually.Don't have a list of shoulds a mile long that no one person can possibly accomplish.
+By putting great ideas and important things into Evernote, even if it’s a “Someday” notebook, I can focus on what’s important and I’ll get to the other stuff, eventually.Don't have a list of shoulds a mile long that no one person can possibly accomplish.
 Click To Tweet

 However, if I’m exhausted and coming down with something, it’s a good idea to hit the pause button and relax, get some sleep, and get healthy.
 If I’m coming down with a sinus infection, any work I’m going to complete is going to be junk.
-I still tend to try though.
+Trying to work when I really need to rest isn’t productivity.
+In fact, it will harm my productivity in the long run.
+I still try, though.
 I need to heed this advice myself.

-When it comes to our lists of shoulds, sometimes we negotiate with ourselves when we don’t really feel like it at this exact moment.
-Usually when I’m in that mode, I’m also not willing to look at my mission statement or to remind myself of why I made those goals in the first place.
+With our lists of shoulds, sometimes we negotiate with ourselves when we don’t really feel like it at this exact moment.
+Usually, when I’m in that mode, I’m also not willing to look at my mission statement or to remind myself of why I made those productivity goals.

-Instead, I have to remind myself of what is important to me, and why, on a regular basis.
-Every morning, when I wake up, I look over my list.
+Instead, I have to remind myself of what is important to me, and why, regularly.
+Every morning, when I wake up, I look over my list of why’s and my productivity list.
 It probably doesn’t surprise anyone that I have a copy in my Evernote app.
 I read it over.
 I have it practically memorized at this point.
 It doesn’t matter.
 I need the reminder.Remind yourself of your Whys regularly.
 Click To Tweet

 And, being a Christian, I also pray over that list every morning, asking for wisdom, self-control, and the ability to get ‘er done.